mhjungk/apache2/README.md

 Examples
 ========

-To run a Apache httpd server on qemu, first establish a tap device.
+To run a Apache httpd server on qemu, first add a tap device on network.

 ````
 sudo ip tuntap add tap0 mode tap